Norton Jayhawks: History

-Norton permanently folded following the 1930 season and did not return to the 1931 Nebraska State League.
+After Norton permanently folded during the 1930 season, Norton did not return to the 1931 Nebraska State League, which reduced to become a six team league.
 Norton, Kansas has not hosted another minor league team.

 The ballpark

-The Norton Jayhawks played home minor league games at Elmwood Park.
+The Norton Jayhawks hosted home minor league games at Elmwood Park.
 Today, the park is still in use as a public park with ballfields.
-Elmwood Park is located at 400 South State, Norton, Kansas.
+Elmwood Park is located at 400 South State in Norton, Kansas.